 We first show that firms are rationed with respect to the supply of directed credit.
-When they become eligible for directed credit they expand their borrowing from the bank much more than firms that were already eligible, and when they become ineligible they reduce their borrowing much more than firms that remain eligible.
-Since there is no reason to assume that productivity trends for firms affected by this policy change are systematically different from the firms that they are compared to (our identification assumption) this suggests that these firms absorbed the extra credit that they were entitled to as a result of the policy change.
-This happened with no change in the interest rate they were paying to the bank.
-In other words, these firms must have been willing to borrow more from the firm at the pre-reform interest rate.
-This tells us that the supply curve of credit from this particular bank to the firm was not horizontal at a fixed interest rate.
+When they become eligible for directed credit they expand their borrowing from the bank relative to firms that were already eligible, and when they become ineligible they reduce their borrowing relative to firms that remain eligible.
+On the other hand, the interest rate they were paying to the bank did not change differentially.
+Since there is no reason to assume that productivity trends for firms affected by this policy change are systematically different from the firms that they are compared to (our identification assumption) this suggests that some of these firms cannot borrow as much as they want at the going interest rate-the supply curve of credit from this particular bank to its client firms is not always horizontal.

-However, the fact that the bank was legally required to lend a certain amount to these firms at a pre-specified interest rate, makes it difficult to interpret this evidence as a sign that these firms are credit constrained, in the sense that they face an upward sloping aggregate supply of capital to the firm (and not just the supply from one specific bank).
-It could be that there is a fixed amount that the bank is prepared to lend to these firms (just enough to meet their regulatory obligations) and that this amount is rationed among a certain set of eligible firms, with no one getting as much as they wanted because the bank is forced to make it available at below market rates.
+However, the fact that the bank was legally required to lend a certain amount to these firms at a capped interest rate makes it difficult to interpret this evidence as a sign that these firms are credit constrained, in the sense that the aggregate supply of capital to the firm (and not just the supply from one specific bank) is upward-sloping.
+It could be that there is a fixed amount that the bank is prepared to lend to these firms (just enough to meet their regulatory obligations) and that this amount is rationed among a certain set of eligible firms, with no one getting as much as they wanted (because the bank is forced to make it available at below market rates).
 It could still be true that the firm, while rationed with respect to bank capital, can borrow as much as it wants at the market rate, in which case they are not credit constrained in the sense suggested above.
-This distinction is critical because the productivity and efficiency effects that make credit constraints important in macro-models and in policy analysis, rely on the firm being constrained in this specific sense.
+This distinction is critical because an upward-sloping aggregate supply of credit to the firm means that a firm that has more of its own money and therefore needs less credit faces a lower interest rate, which is sufficient to generate the wealth/cash flow/balance sheet effects that drive the macro consequences of credit market interest rate then wealth/cash flow/balance sheet effects may be absent.